Psalm 48: Mount Zion- yesterday, today, tomorrow

 Originally, Mount Zion is where David built his palace which became known as the City of David, Jerusalem.

-Interestingly, Flavius Josephus (Roman Jewish Historian, 37 AD) documented what the city was like prior to its destruction by the Romans in 70 AD.
+Interestingly, Flavius Josephus (a Roman Jewish historian, 37 AD) documented what the city was like prior to its destruction by the Romans in 70 AD.
 His accounts of ancient history help us to see places where Bible history and secular history texts line up.
-His works are hard to read, having been written so long ago and translated from Greek to Latin to English, but still interesting.
+His works are hard to read, having been translated from Greek to Latin to English, but are still interesting.

 The KJV says, “the joy of the whole earth, is Mount Zion, on the sides of the north, the city of the great King.”